Ranking your page high in Google should be your first priority to ensure the success of your online venture.

-Images, videos and other forms of multimedia enriches the quality of the content.
+Images, videos and other forms of multimedia enrich the quality of the content.

 37. Number of Outbound Links

-Excess do-follow outbound links leak page ranks and negatively affects the ranking.
+Excess do-follow outbound links leak page ranks and negatively affect the ranking.

 38. The Number of Internal Links on a Page

-The number of internal links to a page tells about its relevancy to other pages on the site.
+The number of internal links to a page tells about its relevance to other pages on the site.
 This is a true statement and helps in SEO ranking.

 39. Quality of Internal Links of the Page

-Getting internal links from authoritative pages on domain have stronger effects and impact than from pages with no or low PR.
+Getting internal links from authoritative pages on the domain to have stronger effects and impact than from pages with no or low PR.

 40. Broken Links